PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 surrounding calls, dependency, public API, or TensorFlow behavior.
 Keep the result unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## Mean-affine pre/post direct result retention implementation checkpoint

+The sole raw lowerer expression now retains its unchanged one-key dictionary as `_layout_pass_set_1_mean_affine_prepost_stats`.
+The target remains unconsumed and observation-only.
+The attention/quantized suffix and pre-add attention recovery still select the public callback with their model-only contracts.

+No result schema, producer/consumer-map construction, constant or axis handling, pruning, direct argument, nested selection, surrounding production call, dependency, public API, or TensorFlow boundary changed.
+A zero counter remains insufficient to infer absence of mutation.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed in 0.54s`
+- owner behavior, both attention orchestration routes, adjacent affine and mean-attention owners, architecture, and pass-efficiency coverage:
+  `329 passed in 18.61s`
+- branch-changed broad suite: `1631 passed in 30.12s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These are unit, contract, and orchestration checks; this observation-only assignment does not claim a new model-corpus run.
+At resume, re-inventory the remaining raw pass expressions and select the next complete owner family before changing another boundary.
+Commit and push only; do not create, reopen, or update a pull request.